 Mentoring high school students for college has been shown to have a positive impact on preparing today’s youth for academic (college) and professional (career) success.

 But we’re changing the conventional reality at Reality Changers.
 For us, mentoring high school students is part of our culture.
-It’s a big reason why we’ve changed so many young lives for the better throughout the past generation.
 Our college mentoring programs for high school students prepare San Diego-area youth for a future they never thought possible.
-We believe in the boundless potential of every at-risk child in our city – that same core belief should be part of whatever high school mentoring programs you’re considering to sign up for.
+We believe in the boundless potential of every child in our city – that same core belief should be part of whatever high school mentoring programs you’re considering to sign up for.

-Our unique mentorship programs for high school students set up a framework and incentives for academic achievement.
+Our unique mentorship programs for high school students sets up a framework and incentives for academic achievement.
 You can support these essential programs for underserved youth.
 Make a donation today.